BasanosEngine¶

 Use this method to sweep (W, k) and compare the sliding-window

-estimator against the EWMA baseline (via :meth:sharpe_at_shrink).
+estimator against the EWMA baseline (via sharpe_at_shrink).

 Parameters: